 Maps of health conditions across the Houston area

+If interested to see a full profile for each subcounty area (PUMA), click Area Profile Map.
+Maps will be available for comparing the 2018 data with 2010.
+To learn how to get started with InstantAtlas, see example instruction videos on the right side of the page and visit FAQs.
 If you would like to receive updates and notices about addition of variables and new map displays, please register here.
 Registration helps us learn who is interested in the data and tailor our analyses and presentations to diverse audiences.
-To learn how to get started with InstantAtlas, see example instruction videos on the right side of the page.

 Quick statistics and accessing the data